Maham-Mukaram/Evaluate-Embeddings/README.md

 ### 2. Evaluating on BeIR

-Two sample datasets Natural Questions [Datasets/nq](Datasets/nq) and CQADupStack [Datasets/cqadupstack](Datasets/cqadupstack).
 You can download these datasets using the [BeIR Download Datasets file](https://github.com/beir-cellar/beir/blob/main/examples/dataset/download_dataset.py).
 The tasks/datasets defined in the code are:
 ```
 TASK_LIST = [
     "arguana",